2022 SLMACC funding round – application deadline extended

 - Ministry for Primary Industries (MPI) outcomes, and broader government and sector goals.

-3. Science excellence: Will the research demonstrate scientific excellence and build or retain capabilities for the benefit of New Zealand?
-To assess science capability, we'll look at:
+3. Science excellence: Would the research demonstrate scientific excellence and build or retain capabilities for the benefit of New Zealand?
+To assess science capability, we looked at:

 - new knowledge the project will generate